UmmItC/Blog/content/en/blog/Linux/Archlinux/Archlinux-Speedup-compilation-time-aur.md

 Similarly, `source` is used to execute the commands in `~/.zshrc`, updating the configuration in your current terminal session.

 By using the `source` command, you ensure that your shell recognizes the updated PATH and other configuration changes, allowing you to use `ccache` seamlessly without needing to open a new terminal window.

-Certainly, I understand your request.
-Here's the modified Step 7 with the addition of how to view the locations contained in the `$PATH` variable:

 ## Step 7: Verify PATH Configuration